polytypic/Recalled/Docs/Tutorial.md

 that conveniently use an automatically derived identity, based on the surrounding computation, for the logged data.

-When Recall reruns the modified version of `sumLinesOfFile`, it first reruns the `lastWriteTimeUtc` computation, which is the only dependency of `sumLinesOfFile`.
-Assuming the result of that hasn't changed, Recall decides, based on the fundamental assumption, that nothing has changed so it simply recovers the previously logged result of `sumLinesOfFile`.
+When Recalled reruns the modified version of `sumLinesOfFile`, it first reruns the `lastWriteTimeUtc` computation, which is the only dependency of `sumLinesOfFile`.
+Assuming the result of that hasn't changed, Recalled decides, based on the fundamental assumption, that nothing has changed so it simply recovers the previously logged result of `sumLinesOfFile`.

-This is also where Recall differs from most traditional build systems and is more like an adaptation of
+This is also where Recalled differs from most traditional build systems and is more like an adaptation of
 [Self-Adjusting Computation](http://www.umut-acar.org/self-adjusting-computation).
 Traditional build systems often have some specific built-in primitive kinds of dependencies such as dependencies to files.
 Upon rebuilds those systems use their built-in primitives to check dependencies such as checking file modification dates or, say, MD5 hashes of file contents.
-In Recall, recomputations are triggered by changes in the result *values* produced by the computations.
-This makes Recall particularly convenient for working with ordinary host-language functions, while many existing build systems try to primarily make it easy to work with external programs that read and write *files*.
+In Recalled, recomputations are triggered by changes in the result *values* produced by the computations.
+This makes Recalled particularly convenient for working with ordinary host-language functions, while many existing build systems try to primarily make it easy to work with external programs that read and write *files*.